apache/rocketmq-externals/rocketmq-connect-mongo/README.md

 this is source connector moudle for mongo,you can run this by running rocketmq connecotr api,

-some junit rely on mongo database you can start with a docker container
+some junit rely on mongo database you can flow step run a mongo container

-`docker run -p27027:27017 --name mongo-test -d  mongo:4.0.10 --replSet "repl1"`
+- `docker run -p27027:27017 --name mongo-test -d  mongo:4.0.10 --replSet "repl1"`

-and then init a mongo replicaSet

-`docker exec -it mongo-test mongo ` and `rs.initiate()` and then you can run all junit test
+- `docker exec -it mongo-test mongo `
+- `rs.initiate()`

+init a mongo replicaSet run all junit test

+## a special junit
+method `MongoFactoryTest#testSSLTrustStore` is for mongo ssl or tsl test,need mongod config ssl mode， if you want use ssl or tsl you need modify junit , appoint ssl or tsl pem path and password。

 ## task config params